Guides > Introduction to Drupal

 Overview

 Drupal is a free, open-source content management system (CMS) with a large, supportive community.
 This guide is for people who are just sorting out what Drupal is and what you can do with it.
 It focuses on resources that provide an informative overview instead of hands-on tutorials.
 It is designed to give some context and history of the Drupal project, along with the major concepts involved in building a site with it.
-If you want to begin learning Drupal hands-on, the best start is the Drupal 8 User Guide, which walks you through the foundations of working with Drupal.
-If you're evaluating Drupal, you may want to check out Why Drupal? (drupal.com) which highlights features of Drupal and provides some case studies.
+If you want to begin learning Drupal hands-on, the best start is the Drupal User Guide, which walks you through the foundations of working with Drupal.
+If you're evaluating Drupal, you may want to check out About Drupal (drupal.com) which highlights features of Drupal and provides some case studies.

 What is a content management system (CMS)?